 For more information about lifestyle changes, go to the treatment section of the Health Topics Atherosclerosis article.

-Another problem that can occur after angioplasty is too much tissue growth within the treated portion of the artery.
+Another problem that can occur after PCI is too much tissue growth within the treated portion of the artery.
 This can cause the artery to become narrow or blocked again.
 When this happens, it's called restenosis (RE-sten-no-sis).

 Using drug-eluting stents can help prevent this problem.
 These stents are coated with medicine to stop excess tissue growth.

-Treating the tissue around the stent with radiation also can prevent tissue growth.
+Treating the tissue around the stent with radiation also can delay tissue growth.
 For this procedure, the doctor threads a wire through a catheter to the stent.
 The wire releases radiation and stops cells around the stent from growing and blocking the artery.

 About 1–2 percent of people who have stented arteries develop a blood clot at the stent site.
 Blood clots can cause a heart attack, stroke, or other serious problems.
 The risk of blood clots is greatest during the first few months after the stent is placed in the artery.